Social determinants of health: Vaccination

 Social and economic conditions also influence how many people take vaccines.
 Factors such as income, socioeconomic status, ethnicity, age, and education can determine the uptake of vaccines and their impact, especially among vulnerable communities.

-Social factors like whether one lives with others may affect vaccine uptake.
+Social factors, such as living with others, may affect vaccine uptake.
 For example, older individuals who live alone are much more likely not to take up vaccines compared to those living with other people.
 Other factors may be racial, with minority groups being affected by low vaccine uptake.

 Chronic stress and health

 Stress is hypothesized to be a major influence in the social determinants of health.
 There is a relationship between experience of chronic stress and negative health outcomes.
 This relationship is explained through both direct and indirect effects of chronic stress on health outcomes.

 The direct relationship between stress and health outcomes is the effect of stress on human physiology.
-The long term stress hormone, cortisol, is believed to be the key driver in this relationship.
+The long-term stress hormone, cortisol, is believed to be the key driver in this relationship.
 Chronic stress has been found to be significantly associated with chronic low-grade inflammation, slower wound healing, increased susceptibility to infections, and poorer responses to vaccines.
 Meta-analysis of healing studies has found that there is a robust relationship between elevated stress levels and slower healing for many different acute and chronic conditions However, it is also important to note that certain factors, such as coping styles and social support, can mitigate the relationship between chronic stress and health outcomes.

 Stress can also be seen to have an indirect effect on health status.
 One way this happens is due to the strain on the psychological resources of the stressed individual.
 Chronic stress is common in those of a low socio-economic status, who are having to balance worries about financial security, how they will feed their families, housing status, and many other concerns.
 Therefore, individuals with these kinds of worries may lack the emotional resources to adopt positive health behaviors.
 Chronically stressed individuals may therefore be less likely to prioritize their health.